-- People were safeguarded from abuse and avoidable harm. - People told us they felt safe at Blurton Road.
-One person told us, "We all feel safe here".
-Relatives also told us they felt their loved ones were safe at Blurton Road.
-Feedback from relatives included, "I think it is safe enough.
-[My relative] has never had any problems" and, "[My relative] is never alone overnight, as someone is always sleeping in". - Staff completed training that enabled them to identify and report potential abuse. - Care records showed that staff identified and reported potential safety concerns in line with local and national reporting requirements.
+- People were safeguarded from abuse and avoidable harm. - People told us they felt safe at High Cross House.
+Comments from people included, "The staff make me feel safe" and, "I feel safe because the staff are kind and friendly".
+Relatives also told us they felt their loved ones were safe at High Cross House.
+Feedback from relatives included, "The service is doing a lot to keep [relative] safe".
+Another relative told us how staff had responded to a safety concern that placed their relative at risk of potential harm.
+They said, "[The staff] responded quickly and took appropriate action". - Staff completed training that enabled them to identify and report potential abuse. - Care records showed that staff identified and reported potential safety concerns in line with local and national reporting requirements.